 New Product Development (NPD) is usually discussed as a creative process.
 At Porticos, we develop a vision for a new thing, then figure out how to realize that vision.
 We use knowledge, experience, creativity, and innovation to create something new.

 But Product Development is not a purely creative endeavor.
 There are technical questions that require technical expertise.
 So, the engineer must answer them through testing, simulation, and engineering calculations.
 In general, Engineering Investigation is analysis rather than synthesis.
 The goal of the expert engineer in the role of the investigator is to collect data to answer a direct question like:

 There is no common process to this type of analysis.
 The process is tuned to specific goals by the expert engineer.
 But the general methods are easy to describe.

-- Calculation: it is the application of the Engineering Sciences to a specific problem or question.
+- Calculation: The application of the Engineering Sciences to a specific problem or question.
 In an engineering investigation, hand calculations, along with a good knowledge of the applicable theory, are often enough to determine whether a more sophisticated approach is warranted.

-- Computer Simulation: this is a complex mathematical representation of a physical system.
+- Computer Simulation: A complex mathematical representation of a physical system.
 Computational Fluid Dynamics allows us to model the interdependencies of velocity, pressure, and temperature.
 Finite Element Analysis is used to predict failure, deformation, and fracture in structural systems.
 Harmonic Analysis simulates vibration.

 It is important to recognize that we use these testing tools when performing an engineering investigation according to the Scientific Method: Observe, Hypothesize, Test.
-Also, iterate as needed.
-For instance, using a computer simulation as an inexpensive way to make observations.
+For instance, using a computer simulation is an inexpensive way to make observations.
 Or using that same simulation to confirm or reject a hypothesis.